fcvproductions/pingstatus/README.md

 To use the script:
-(Note: You may need to run this with a sudo in front for the first time)
+(Note: This takes about 2 cycles to start working)

 USAGE